Cabin of Peter the Great

-The cabin was moved to its present location, 6 Petrovskaia Naberezhnaia, in 1711 from its original site on the north bank of the River Neva close to the present Winter Palace.
 Peter had it encased for its protection within a red brick pavilion in 1723, and ordered that it be preserved for posterity as a memorial to his modesty, and the creation of St. Petersburg ex nihilo.
 Catherine the Great ordered the shelter for the cabin to be renovated in 1784, and the protective brick pavilion was reconstructed by Nicholas I in the 1840s.
-Nicholas I also had the bedroom converted into a chapel dedicated to Christ the Redeemer, and iron railings were added in 1874.

 Peter's domiki were used to mark significant dates, such as the bicentenary of Peter's birth in 1672.
 They became a centre of devotion to the tsar, the Russian Orthodox Church, and the Russian motherland (rodina).
-An image of the log cabin was included on the Peter the Great Fabergé egg, created in 1903 to celebrate the bicentenary of the founding of St. Petersburg.
-After the Russian Revolution, they became symbols of Russian heroic labour.

 A prized national monument, the contents were removed, and the Cabin was boarded up and camouflaged during the Second World War.
 It was the first St. Petersburg museum to reopen in September 1944, after the end of the Siege of Leningrad.
 Personal and domestic objects owned and used by Peter are still displayed within, and a bust of Peter by Parmen Zabello stands outside.
 The cabin is open to the public as a branch of the Russian Museum.